ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Emory offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+Emory University offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Does Emory Offer Tuition Waivers?
+Emory Tuition Waivers

-Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
+Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Emory has some full or partial tuition waivers available for: - Employees or Children of Employees